LBNL-ETA/CyDER/front_end/django-project/cyder/README.md

 Each app focus on implementing a part of the CyDER:
 - api: api entry point
-- main: implement the main frame of the website (login/logout, homepage) and resources
+- main: implement the main frame of the website (login/logout, homepage) and resources used site wide
 - grid_models: implement the db model for the grid models, api to access them, tools to visualize them...
-- projects (TODO): implement the the project manager, tools and api
+- projects: implement the the project manager, tools and api
- used site wide
 - ...

 API